LayanAlrouji/3D_Modeling_Animation/README.md

 Legs: The legs of the robot were initially represented by spheres.
-These were positioned appropriately and rotated to simulate walking motion.
+These were positioned appropriately and it's simulate walking and jumping.